tdauth/cpp-futures-promises/README.md

 Note that all targets are added as CTest unit tests which makes their execution easier.

 ## Dependencies
-The project requires Clang with C++17 support and CMake to be built.
+The project requires the GCC with C++17 support and CMake to be built.

 The project requires the following libraries:
 * Boost